ardnejar/GPath.svg/README.md

 The current version drops any shapes that can't natively be drawn as a path on Pebble.
 Circles, Elipses and Polyline shapes can't be drawn by `gpath_draw_*`.
 The curve data of paths is also dropped, leaving only the curve's x and y values.
 Comments are added in place of the omitted data.

-This has only been tested in the latest versions of Chrome, Firefox, Safari (and should work in IE).
-There is no support for older browser planned.
+This has only been tested in the latest versions of Chrome, Firefox, Safari  and Internet Explorer.
+There is no support for older browsers planned.

 ###How To Use###
-How to coming soon...
+First go to [GPathSVG.org](http://gpathsvg.org) and try it out in your browser.

-Go to // to run in browser
+If you just want to include this function in your project you can download the minefield version from the source folder in the repository.
+Not that it is dependent on JQueary for xml parsing.

-Dependent on JQueary for xml parsing.
+Documentation for integration into your JavaScript to coming later...

 ###Contribute###